 3. You Realize That Your Boss Might Be Dumb

 There is a sea of differences between a boss’ mentoring and micro-managing.
 I don’t know whether you guys think it’s normal for your boss to ask you to submit all your staffs (from the managers to the janitor) work schedule to him every week because he wanted to be on the know.
 This happened to my friend when he was a GM and his boss, the CEO from the head office.

-This is a kind of awakening that happen to many managers.
+This is a kind of awakening that happens to many managers.
 You have worked your way up to middle management by accumulating years of experience in your field of expertise.
 During years of climbing the corporate ladder, you have worked under your fair share of mentors and observed various leaders in action.

 I recall absorbing lessons and experience like a sponge when I was younger.
 This happens to most ambitious individuals.
 Then comes the moment of truth.
 The next batch of people that we met had nothing to teach us and yet, these people enjoy playing games that sabotage progress.
 You are expected to perform and the least you expect is for your unsupportive boss to stand aside and let you do your work.
 No, that’s seldom their style.